Test descriptions for CVD

 LPA Aspirin Genotype Test 90553(X) may help predict risk of CVD and response to aspirin therapy.ll In the Women’s Health Study (WHS), low-dose aspirin therapy resulted in a greater reduction of CVD events in LPA Aspirin carriers than in noncarriers.

-†Being a carrier of this genetic risk factor does not mean that patient will develop early MI or AAA.
-The 9p21 genetic variant has been found to be associated with risk of AAA, but not rate of aneurysmal expansion or risk of rupture.
+†Being a carrier of this genetic risk factor does not mean that patients will develop early MI or AAA.
+The 9p21 genetic variant has been found to be associated with risk of AAA, but not with rate of aneurysmal expansion or risk of rupture.

 ‡The clinical impact of the CYP2C19 genotype on the metabolism of specific drugs will vary based on nongenetic factors, such as hepatic and renal status, other medications used (including over-the-counter medications, herbals, and other supplements), alcohol or illegal drug use, race, age, weight, diet, and diseases present in an individual patient.

 §The benefit of statin therapy has only been observed with atorvastatin and pravastatin therapy.
 Other studies of simvastatin and rosuvastatin indicate that this benefit is not generalizable to all statins.
 The treating healthcare professional should refer to the manufacturer’s approved labeling for prescribing, warnings, side effects, and other important information.